ahmedsomaa/frontend-architecture-fundamentals/modules/1-foundations/what-is-software-architecture.md

    - Cannot optimize all characteristics simultaneously
    - Must prioritize based on system requirements

-## Questions for Further Study

-1. How do architectural decisions differ between frontend and backend systems?
-2. What are the trade-offs between different architectural styles?
-3. How can we effectively document architectural decisions?
-4. What metrics can we use to measure architectural characteristics?

 ## References

 - **Article**: [Who Needs an Architect?](https://martinfowler.com/ieeeSoftware/whoNeedsArchitect.pdf) by Martin Fowler